SailSun/vmware-zabbix-grafana/README.md

 ```
 Import the Dashboard json to Grafana(version 5.x)
 ---
-1.Change the Data Source which you Env Used
+- Change the Data Source which you Env Used
-2.Change the Variables to your Env Used
+- Change the Variables to your Env Used

 Now Show
 ---